Praneeth-velicharla/Pulse-Coding-Assignment-4/README.md

 Trustpilot (Bonus Source)

-The script can be easily extended to support additional SaaS review platforms.
+The script is designed to be easily extendable to support additional SaaS review platforms.

 📥 Input Parameters